-Prat, 2008).
+In our framework, learning about funds' ability endogenously generates reputational rewards and punishments, which proxy for an increasing flow-performance relationship.
+We specify a single parameter κ in (3) to capture the impact of such reputational rewards and punishments on the fund, drawing on prior microfoundations in the career concerns literature (e.g., Dasgupta and Prat, 2008).
 At an applied level, this specification is tantamount to assuming a linear flow-performance relationship, whereby reputational rewards are treated symmetrically to reputational punishments.
-Despite the assumed symmetry of reputational rewards and punishments, our analysis shows that the impact on corporate behavior is endogenously asymmetric, as discussed in Section 2.5.
-Clearly, if, for some extraneous reason, funds were to experience asymmetrically high disutility from reputational losses relative to utility from reputational gains, our endogenously asymmetric effect would be strengthened.
+Despite the assumed symmetry of reputational rewards and punishments, we show that the impact on corporate behavior is endogenously asymmetric, as discussed in section 2.5.
+Clearly, if, for some extraneous reason, funds were to experience asymmetrically high disutility from reputational gains, our results would be quantitatively strengthened.

 In this context, it is relevant that the empirical literature shows that the flow-performance relationship of bond funds to be concave (Goldstein, Jiang, and Ng, 2017), suggesting that reputational losses matter more to funds than gains of the same magnitude.
 The theoretical underpinnings of this effect can be traced to strategic complementarity amongst investors in illiquid bond funds: withdrawals by some investors may incentive withdrawal by others, leading to a feedback loop and excess withdrawals (Chen, Goldstein, and Jiang, 2010).
-While a full model combining fund-level flow concerns and investor-level complementarity is beyond the scope of this paper, we can illustrate the additional effect of concavity by a two-parameter specification, where reputational gains are captured by a parameter $\kappa_G$ while losses are captured by a separate parameter $\kappa_L$ with $\kappa_L > \kappa_G$ .
+While a full model combining fund-level flow concerns and investor-level complementarity is beyond the scope of this paper, we can illustrate the additional effect of concavity by a two-parameter specification, where reputational gains are captured by a parameter κ_G while losses are captured by a separate parameter κ_L with $\kappa_L > \kappa_G$.
 This would mean that, in the region where incremental reputational rewards from rollover are negative, i.e., the flow-premium is negative, the equilibrium rollover price with flow motivated funds would decline more steeply in cash-flow prospects than in the baseline case, leading to a higher incidence of strategic default.
-Formally, this is equivalent to the analysis of Section 2.2 with a contingent $\kappa$ as follows:

-$$\kappa = \begin{cases} \kappa_G & \text{if } \gamma_V > \frac{1}{2}(1 - \gamma\tau), \\ \kappa_L & \text{if } \gamma_V \le \frac{1}{2}(1 - \gamma\tau). \end{cases}$$
+Formally, this is equivalent to the analysis of section 2.2 with a contingent κ as follows:8 $\kappa = \begin{cases} \kappa_G & \text{if } \gamma_V > \frac{1}{2}(1 - \gamma\tau), \\ \kappa_L & \text{if } \gamma_V \le \frac{1}{2}(1 - \gamma\tau). \end{cases}$